spaze/letsgetacert/README.md

 ```
 -c, --c CONFIGFILE
 ```
-Read `CONFIGFILE` instead of `letsgetacert.cnf` in the `letsgetacert` directory
+Read `CONFIGFILE` instead of `letsgetacert.cnf` in the `letsgetacert` directory.

 ```
 -e, --list-expires
 ```
-Only list expire dates; `--force` and `--no-cert` do nothing when used together with `--list-expires`
+Only list expire dates; `--force` and `--no-cert` do nothing when used together with `--list-expires`.

 ```
 -f, --force COMMONNAME
 ```
-Get certificate for `COMMONNAME` even if it's not expired yet, for example when you want to add a new SAN (Subject Alternative Name)
+Get certificate for `COMMONNAME` even if it's not expired yet, for example when you want to add a new SAN (Subject Alternative Name).

 ```
 -n, --no-cert
 ```
-Don't generate a CSR, don't get a certificate, like a *dry run* for testing
+Don't generate a CSR, don't get a certificate, like a *dry run* for testing.

 ```
 -v, --verbose
 ```
-Be verbose and report what's going on
+Be verbose and report what's going on.

 ## Configuration file options
 ### Example file